brookmoor/clemea2025-devwks-2478/01-Zeek-Splunk-Introduction.md

 In this Workshop, the Zeek plugin is an Input plugin and the Splunk HEC plugin is an Output Plugin.
 Both Plugins operate in Push mode.

+* There is a a third type of plugin called "Processor plugins" which is present in the underlying CTB telemetry engines, but is not yet exposed to the UI.
+This functionality is super powerful and allows for dynamic transformations of telemetry and is expected some time later this year.

 ### CTB Input Plugin Design

 Like mentioned before, Input plugins are designed to process telemetry from sources and report statistics on their processing.
 The CTB architecture allows for creation of custom Input plugins using the `Generic Input Framework`.
-There are a number of input plugins that present internally within CTB as part of the telegraf application, but users can also create custom plugins if any special processing of telemetry is needed.
-Telegraf doesn't have an inbuilt Zeek generaotor plugin, so we built one ourselves.
+There are a number of input plugins that are present internally within CTB as part of the telegraf application , but users can also create custom plugins if any special processing of telemetry is needed.
+Telegraf currently doesn't have an inbuilt Zeek generaotor plugin, so we built one ourselves.

 The process for creating a new Input plugin in CTB is as follows:
 1. Create a new Input type that defines the plugin's capabilities using the CTB Manager API